Text by Ana Prendes

 The unprecedented nature of the Coronavirus has divided cities and countries based on the management of their immunological containment response.
 Wealthy countries such as the US and Western Europe have purchased most of the world’s vaccine supply, leaving less advantaged countries without a chance to curb the pandemic where it is most needed.
 Vaccination passports are now threatening to become a technology of exclusion, where only citizens of wealthy countries will have the opportunity to travel.

-With our Microbial Passport, we wanted to challenge the ideas of purity and contamination, which are in the very notion of citizenship and national borders, and showcase that our collective immunity can become stronger through microbial diversification.
-Microbial Passport defines nationality, citizenship, and immigration entirely on a person’s microbiome’s composition.
+With our Microbial Passport, we wanted to challenge the ideas of purity and contamination in the notion of citizenship and national borders and showcase that our collective immunity can become stronger through microbial diversification.
+Microbial Passport defines nationality, citizenship, and immigration entirely on a person’s microbiome composition.
 The data is extracted from a traveller’s breath test, and Global Gut technology can identify a person’s last point of departure based on geographically-specific variants.

 Speculative Design can be used as a lens to see implications for the future.
 But how do you imagine the future of speculative Design?
 How is speculative Design impacting our future?

-Just like speculative fiction is not about predicting the future but rather constructing an imagined future to comment on the real present, Speculative Design is used to describe the existentialist complexity of the contemporary world by constructing multiverses in which we explore plausible, possible, probable responses to issues at hand.
+Just like speculative fiction is not about predicting the future but rather constructing an imagined future to comment on the real present, Speculative Design describes the existentialist complexity of the contemporary world by constructing multiverses in which we explore plausible, possible, and probable responses to issues at hand.
 We create proposals for the future that we can all experience.
-This experience might help us decide together whether we want these scenarios to come true after all or imagine new futures together.
+This experience might help us decide whether we want these scenarios to come true after all or imagine new futures together.

 There seems to be a rising interest in our need for a holistic approach to interspecies relationships.
 This is traceable to the influential thinking of authors like Donna Haraway or Bruno Latour, which has significantly influenced speculative Design.
 What is that these relationships illuminate about our present moment and our future?

 To make way for viable futures, we need to align with another kind of knowledge production that is collaborative and transdisciplinary.
 One that asserts equal agency for nonhuman subjects and dismantles dualisms and boundaries, particularly the boundary between organisms and machines, humans, and technology.
 Donna Haraway’s work is central to illustrating this hybrid vision of humanity itself, challenging the perception of the human and Nature as universal and hegemonic so vaunted in humanism.

 To create viable futures, we need to define new relationships for mutual survival and explore the potential of unfamiliar strategies of “making kin,” as Donna Haraway advocates.
-Instead of using natural systems for our gain, we need to invite them to be our intellectual, emotional partners in a quest for a sustainable environment for all of us to thrive within.
+Instead of using natural systems for our gain, we need to invite them to be our intellectual and emotional partners in a quest for a sustainable environment for all of us to thrive within.

 In my practice and pedagogy, I introduce nonhuman perspectives as an active part of artistic knowledge production.
-My students and I explore worlds beyond the human perception that occur on macro, micro, and molecular scales and work towards post-anthropocentric modes of artistic making.
+My students and I explore worlds beyond human perception that occur on macro, micro, and molecular scales and work towards post-anthropocentric modes of artistic making.
 By decentering the human and introducing the term collaboration into our work with Nature, we significantly expand our understanding of the multiple agencies, dependencies, entanglements, and relations that make up our world.
 The crucial point is to learn what new types of practices can emerge in the reciprocal relations or co-production between organisms, algorithms, and humans.